Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

-To handle the aforementioned two-step process, a hybrid D3QN-DDPG algorithm is proposed, in which an outer MDP is formulated for the D3QN agent while an inner MDP is forged for the DDPG agent.
-Specifically, the D3QN determines which RB should be selected for each time slot and the DDPG outputs the proper beamforming vector for each links between the DUE and BSs in the available BS set.
+To handle the aforementioned two-step process, a hybrid D3QN-TD3 algorithm\footnote{Please note that the proposed DRL-aided solution is trained online at the C2, rather than each BS.} is proposed, in which an outer MDP is formulated for the D3QN agent while an inner MDP is forged for the TD3 agent.
+Specifically, the D3QN determines which RB should be selected for each time slot and the TD3 outputs the proper beamforming vector for each link between the DUE and BSs in the available BS set.
 Furthermore, the considered cellular-connected UAV network is divided into the outer environment and the inner environment.
 For time slot $n$, the DUE's location $\vec{q}_{u}(n)$ and the RBP map $\mathcal{C}(n)$ can be observed from the outer environment.
 The inner environment is defined to reflect the time-varying characteristic of small-scale fading, which is dependent on the outer environment.
-The reason roots from that the B2U channel's small-scale fading component is subject to the corresponding experienced type of pathloss in practice, i.e., LoS or NLoS.
+The reason roots from that the {B2D} channel's small-scale fading component is subject to the corresponding experienced type of pathloss in practice, i.e., LoS or NLoS.